-As many people are aware, on June 3rd, 2021, a bill creating a statutory holiday for Federal employees received royal assent.
-This holiday was created to commemorate the tragic legacy of residential schools, a painful part of Canadian history that significantly impacts Indigenous people and communities – and all of us – to this day.
+The National Day for Truth and Reconciliation was created in 2021 to commemorate the tragic legacy of residential schools.
+It is a painful part of Canadian history that significantly impacts Indigenous people and communities – and all of us – to this day.

 Whether the provincial government or any institution, including Humber, designates this day as a day away from work, the fact remains that September 30th is also recognized as Orange Shirt Day, which is an important opportunity for the Indigenous community to gather, reflect and commemorate the loss of children and the acts of attempted cultural genocide that devastated families and communities.
 This day also provides an opportunity for many others to sit with the impact it has on all of us as we seek a society that is caring, respectful and loving for us all.

-Humber College is committed to recognizing and celebrating Indigenous cultures, histories, and Knowledges throughout the year in our academic programming, events, professional development, and other initiatives.
-This work is led by the Department of Indigenous Education and Engagement (IE&E) and guided by Humber’s Indigenous Education Advisory Council.
+Humber College is committed to recognizing and celebrating Indigenous cultures, histories, and Knowledges throughout the year in our academic programs, events, professional development, and other initiatives.
+This work is led by the Indigenous Education and Engagement (IE&E) department and guided by Humber’s Indigenous Education Advisory Council.
 It is something we all need to participate in through ongoing, genuine, caring and empathetic ways of learning and recognizing the legacy of residential schools.
-As the 2021 Colleges and Institutes of Canada Gold Medal recipient for Indigenous Education Excellence, Humber provides opportunities to learn about and build an understanding of the impact and legacy of residential schools in Canada, all year round.
+Throughout the year, Humber and IE&E provide opportunities for all students and employees to learn and build an understanding of the impact and legacy of residential schools in Canada.

 It is the work of all Canadians to understand the impacts of residential schools, the policies that created the conditions for the devastation of Indigenous cultures and communities, and the ways that Indigenous peoples are driving a resurgence that will write, and right, the future of our country.
 The negative impacts on Indigenous cultures have been experienced for generations, and it will require a multigenerational commitment from all Canadians to change this.

-As the college will be open on September 30th, we ask that you support Indigenous staff and students who may want to gather and participate in broader community events, or do what they need to do to commemorate the multigenerational impacts of residential schools.
+As the college will be open on September 30th, we ask that you support Indigenous staff and students who may want to gather and participate in the broader community events or do what they need to do to commemorate the multigenerational impacts of residential schools.

 - On September 30, all flags at Humber will be lowered in honour of the National Day of Truth and Reconciliation and to commemorate the tragic legacy of residential schools.

-As this is a new holiday, we will continue meaningful discussions with a wide range of Humber/Guelph-Humber community members to find new ways to observe this critical holiday in future years.
+We continue to have meaningful discussions with a wide range of Humber and University of Guelph-Humber community members to find new ways to observe this critical holiday in future years.

 Jason Seright, Dean, Indigenous Education & Engagement